GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 What are the three stages of menopause?

-There are three phases of menopause: perimenopause (the time leading up to menopause), menopause (you have gone for 12 months in a row of not having a period) and postmenopause (the time after menopause has occurred).
+There are three phases of menopause: perimenopause (the time leading up to menopause), menopause (when you have gone for 12 months in a row of not having a period) and postmenopause (the time after menopause has occurred).
 Some women will find each stage brings a new set of symptoms to manage, while others may have very mild or no symptoms at all.

 Is there a test for menopause?